 Introduction (Word limit for articles: 6000 words)

-Mosquitoes of the genus Culex have been reported almost worldwide (cite).
-They are of medical importance because they can act as vectors for many zoonotic arboviruses of diverse Virus families (cite).
-The most detected Culex species in Europe is Culex pipiens, which is splitted into two several biotypes named pipiens (Cx. pip. pipiens) and molestus (Cx. pip. molestus) (knight and stone 77, hesson).
-These biotypes have been classified traditionally upon colonisation of separate ecological niches as well as physiological differences.
-Species identification and classification of these two can be challenging based on strong morphological similarities as well as the occurrence of hybrids (Zittra, Rudolf).
-The picture gets even more complex with the occurrence of the sibling species Culex torrentium (Cx. torrentium).
-Culex torrentium resembles Culex pipiens complex in morphology and larval behaviour (Becker, Hesson,Brugman).
-The reliable morphological identification of female mosquitoes is nearly impossible for most of the individuals, because the characteristic trait of Culex torrentium, the occurrence of pre-alar scales, is frequently destroyed during handling of the sample (service, onyeka, Hesson).
-Therefore, species identification in recent times often relies on molecular identification methods (e.g. Rudolf et al., Vogels et al. 2015).

-Both Culex pipiens complex and Culex torrentium occur together in Europe, with Culex torrentium being the dominant species in northern Europe and Culex pip. pipiens prevailing south of the alps (Calzolari et al 2016, Hesson et al 2011+2014, Weitzel 2015).
-In Central Europe both sister species can be found sharing the same habitat, e.g. Germany (Rudolf, Becker, Wetblow),and Austria (Zittra).
+The most commonly detected Culex species in Europe are Culex pipiens s.l.
+(L.) and Culex torrentium (Martini, 1925) (knight and stone 77, hesson).
+In Europe, Cx. pipiens s.l. is represented by two biotypes: Culex pipiens pipiens biotype pipiens (Cx. p. pipiens) and Culex pipiens pipiens biotype molestus (Cx. p. molestus).
+Species identification of these three taxa is challenging (Zittra, Rudolf).
+Both biotypes of Cx. pipiens s.l. cannot be identified by morphological features and are traditionally classified by a biotype-specific mating behaviour, breeding sites and hibernation.
+Culex p. molestus is considered stenogamous, aoutogenous, utilize underground breeding sites and is non-diapausing, while Cx. p. pipiens is eurygamous, anaoutogenous, breeds above the ground and overwinter in diapause.
+Culex torrentium resembles Cx. p. pipiens regarding its breeding ecology and often occurs in sympatry (Becker, Hesson,Brugman, Lühken).
+Culex torrentium males can be differentiated from Cx. pipiens s.l. by characters of the hypopygium, but the reliable morphological differentiation of the females is difficult, because pre-alar scales easily fall off and the useage of morphometric wing characters are generally not established (service, onyeka, Hesson,Börstler).
+Therefore, species differentiation of these Culex species often relies on molecular identification assays (e.g. Rudolf et al., Vogels et al. 2015).
+The members of the Cx. pipiens s.l. and Cx. torrentium occur in Europe together, with Cx. torrentium as the dominant species in northern Europe and Culex p. pipiens prevailing south of the alps (Calzolari et al 2016, Hesson et al 2011+2014, Weitzel 2015).
+In Central Europe, both sister species can be found simultaneously in the same areas, e.g. Germany (Rudolf, Becker, Wetblow) or Austria (Zittra).

-To be classified as an important vector for zoonotic pathogens, mosquito species need to show at least a partly antropophilic feeding behaviour.
-Vectors, that are not exclusively anthropophilic can serve as a bridge vector between the enzootic and the urban cycle of a virus and therefore can play a prominent role in the establishment of urban infection cycle.
-For a long time it has been believed, that Culex pip. biotype pipiens/molestus as well as Culex torrentium are primarily ornitophilic (hesson), but recent publications proof a high variability concerning host preference (Börstler, osorio2012, Zittra et al 2016).
-In contrast to these earlier findings, host feeding patterns of Culex pipiens complex as well as Culex torrentium include birds and humans for both species, rendering these species into ideal bridge vectors for the transmission of zoonotic pathogens from the enzootic cycle into the human population.(Börstle osorior, Zittra et al 2016).

-Due to its high abundance worldwide, the role of the Culex pipiens complex in the transmission of diverse arboviruses has been intensively studied.
-Vector competence of this species has been proven for viruses circulating in Europe, namely Sindbis Virus (SINV), Usutu Virus (USUV), Batai Virus (BATV) and West Nile virus (WNV) (Cite hanna jöst usw….Brugman).
-There is especially a lot of laboratory evidence that Culex pip.pipiens in general is a competent Vector for WNV (Vogels 2017, Vogels 2016, Romo 2018 cite weitere?).
-Moreover it has recently been shown that vector competence of European Culex pipiens biotype pipiens is highly dependent on temperature (Vogels 2017).
-In comparison to Culex pipiens biotype pipiens/molestus there is less information about the vector competence of Culex torrentium in general.
-Never the less existing studies pointing out Culex torrentium being a better vector than Culex pipiens biotype pipiens/molestus for SINV (Lundström et al 1990, Hesson et al 2015).
+Due to the wide distribution and high abundance of three taxa, different studies analysed their relevance as vectors.
+For a long time, it has been believed, that Cx pipiens s.l. as well as Cx. torrentium are primarily ornitophilic (hesson), but recent publications proof a high variability concerning their selected hosts (Börstler, osorio2012, Zittra et al 2016).
+Host feeding patterns of Cx. p. pipiens s.l. as well as Cx. torrentium include birds and humans for both species, rendering these species into potential vectors for the transmission of zoonotic pathogens to humans (Börstle osorior, Zittra et al 2016).
+Different mosquito-borne viruses have been detected from field-collected specimens of the three Culex taxa: Sindbis Virus (SINV), Usutu Virus (USUV), Batai Virus (BATV) and West Nile virus (WNV) (Cite hanna jöst usw….Brugman).
+In addition, there is growing evidence from vector competence studies that European populations of both Cx. pipiens biotypes and their hybrid are competent vectors for WNV and USUV (Vogels 2017, Vogels 2016, Romo 2018 cite weitere?), but not for Zika virus [CITE].
+In comparison to Cx. pipiens s.l., there is considerably less information about the vector competence of Cx. torrentium.
+Leggewie et al. demonstrated, that Cx. torrentium mosquitoes from Germany are susceptible to WNV infection, but did not conduct a salivation assay.
+However, for the Cx. torrentium population from Sweden, it was shown that the species is a better vector for SINV compared to Cx. pipiens s.l.
+(Lundström et al 1990, Hesson et al 2015).